 Talking about food leads to talking about everything: recipes, family stories, culinary history, healthy eating tips, and holiday tales.
 I write about it all, plus some truly delicious Jewish treats like rugelach and hamantaschen.
 Don't miss it!

 Curious about how many subscribers Ruthtalksfood Newsletter has or want to find similar newsletters?
 Reletter has got you covered.
-We collated all the information we could find from across the web in our database of over one million newsletters.
+We collated all the information we could find from across the web in our database of over three million newsletters.

 Check the email archives, get traffic estimates, engagement scores and more to discover the best advertising opportunities.